 - Following the application of heat and usage of a squeegee, allow the vinyl to cool before you trim off surplus material.
 Employing a utility knife demands firm hands; abstain from hurrying at this stage.

-These procedures aid in preventing air bubbles during car wrap installation, bestowing your vehicle with a spotless completed appearance.
+These procedures aid in preventing air bubbles during car wrap installation, bestowing your vehicle with a spotless, completed appearance.

 Repositioning Vinyl Without Damaging It